 The Donald Trump administration pledged a broad deregulatory agenda when coming into office in 2017.
 In keeping with that promise, it has proposed changes in a number of environmental, workplace and transportation policies.
 The American Feed Industry Association has been tracking a few noteworthy rule changes and pending decisions that are relevant for animal food manufacturers and throughout the animal food supply chain.
 Some of these are outlined below:

 Electronic Reporting Rule – OSHA set a July 1 deadline for accepting calendar year 2017 Form 300A injury and illness reports.
-The deadline for electronic submission of Form 300As for calendar year 2018 will be March 2, 2019.
-A major legal challenge to the rule was ongoing as of midsummer, and OSHA had not revealed whether it will rescind the whistleblower and anti-retaliation provisions of the rule, issues which are highly problematic and burdensome for the industry.
+The deadline for electronic submission of Form 300As for each calendar year is March 2 of the following year.